Fury Warrior PvP Talents and Builds (Dragonflight / Patch 10.0.7)

 Slaughterhouse gives Fury Warrior its healing reduction effect.

-This effect can be powerful, but in general hard to keep up, but should still
+This effect can be powerful but, in general, hard to keep up.
+It should still

 always be picked up if your composition does not have access to a healing reduction